Red Hen Publications

 I do not know why the film designers settled on exactly those numbers.
 But I do not consider the films to be canon, in any case.
 Films are effectively authorized and very expensive fanfic.

-TThe original birth year of 1938 was obviously a problem, resulting in one of the 13-year-old fathers on the original chart.
+The original birth year of 1938 was obviously a problem, resulting in one of the 13-year-old fathers on the original chart.
 But it also appeared to be intended to make it clear that Cygnus Black could not have been at Hogwarts at the same time as Tom Riddle.
 To move his brthdate forward to 1929 not only puts him squarely in the same year as his cousin Orion, but makes him only a couple of years younger than Riddle and also of an age to hero-worship him.
 Maybe that was the idea.
 I do not know.

-The reason for the change in the death date is less obvious, but more internally necessary.
-Born in 1929, Cygnus Black could have easily lived to 1992 as originally stated.
+The reason for the change in the death date is less immediately obvious, but more internally necessary.
+Born in 1929, Cygnus Black could still have easily lived to 1992 as originally stated.
 The only justification that I can think of for moving his death date forward would be to resolve the otherwise intractable question of why Sirius Black inherited the house.
 For it ought otherwise to have passed to Cygnus upon Arcturus’s death.
 It does not explain why the death was moved all the way up to 1979, however.
 It needed only to be moved up earlier than 1991.
 Nor can I see any reasonable point to be made in assigning a 3rd Black death to that particular year.
 It merely proposes a mystery which we already know to be bogus.

 The contradiction is that in OotP it is openly stated that Regulus Black’s death was noted as being “some 15 years before” from the vantage point of August, 1995.